Pratyaksh-soni-05/Simple-AI-chatbot-TEST/README.md

 #### How to Run:
 1. Replace the API key with your OpenAI API key.
 2. Run the script in Python.

+2. Interactive Chatbot Assistant

+A more advanced chatbot that interacts with the user in a continuous conversation.

+Features:

+Allows the user to define the chatbot's role.

+Supports an ongoing conversation with multiple messages.

+How to Run:

+Replace the API key with your OpenAI API key.

+Run the script in Python.

+Enter the chatbot's role when prompted.

+Start chatting with the assistant.

+Type quit() to exit the chat.